waits on the deep cold seamounts

 Diet

 Small crustaceans, squid and mid-water fish.
 Hovers in deep water picking off passing prey.
-Uses its large mouth to suck in food items.
-Feeds opportunistically on whatever drifts within range of the seamount.
+Uses large mouth to suck in food items.
+Feeds opportunistically within range.

 Habitat

 Deep continental slopes and seamounts between 400 and 1,200 metres depth.
 Prefers cold and stable waters near the seafloor.
-Often found in aggregations around underwater mountains and submarine ridges.
+Often found in aggregations around underwater mountains.

 Range

-Deep waters around New Zealand including the Chatham Rise, Campbell Plateau and subantarctic islands.
-Found from the North Island to the Auckland Islands.
-Also recorded from Australia and the Southern Ocean.
+Deep waters around New Zealand including Chatham Rise, Campbell Plateau and subantarctic islands.
+Found from North Island to Auckland Islands.
+Also recorded from Australia.

 Endemism